 Now that the commerce platforms are robust, online strategies in place and digital transformation underway – the content layer is the last key battleground for brands who seek to both sell and differentiate in an environment that rewards a combination of a “safe“ customer journey, but demands that brands remain ever-more unique.
 The demand now is for content that is social, shoppable, authentic and fresh – content that “pops“ and yet complies with the digital formats that consumers are trained to use.

-This breakfast seminar will attack this huge and critical subject with gusto – using industry leaders‘ views as the springboard for a wide-ranging and interactive discussion that will take you out of the humdrum and into a debate that your business will be having soon (if not already).
+This breakfast seminar attacked this huge and critical subject with gusto – using industry leaders‘ views as the springboard for a wide-ranging and interactive discussion to take the audience out of the humdrum and into a debate that most business's will be having soon (if not already).

 - The new content formats that breathe life into your brand and inspire purchases

 - The abstraction of the content layer from your core systems – and how that might offer a more efficient model